aceinetx/ZenOS/README.md

 > Designs below are not fully implemented, they are concepts and can change in the future !

 ## Design of ZenOS
+### Layers

-Bottom layer: Rust kernel
+- Bottom: Rust kernel

-Middle layer: ZenLang Virtual Machine
+- Middle: ZenLang Virtual Machine

-Top layer: ZenLang
+- Top: ZenLang

 The lower the level, the more control over system you have.